 Ultrascreen Instant Risk Assessment/First Trimester Screening:

-This early-pregnancy assessment at 11-13 weeks combines blood tests with ultrasound to deliver a personalized risk assessment for Down syndrome, trisomy 18 and trisomy 13.
-Ohio State’s Maternal Fetal Medicine Division was the first in central Ohio to offer this faster, more accurate, non-invasive procedure.
+This early pregnancy screening is done at 11-13 weeks and combines a blood test with ultrasound to deliver a personalized risk assessment for Down syndrome, trisomy 18 and trisomy 13.

 This blood test administered at 15-22 weeks screens for open neural tube defects (NTDs), such as spina bifida and anencephaly, abdominal wall defects, and chromosome changes, such as Down syndrome and trisomy 18.